*Last updated August 1, 2021 –

 Many have shared concerns over how quickly these vaccines have gone through development, testing, and approval for widespread use.
 While the speed of development has, indeed, been unprecedented, so too has the need.
 Pharmaceutical companies around the world were driven by an urgent global need for a solution, and the speed at which these vaccines have been developed is a testament to both the need and their commendable drive.
 These vaccines have been widely tested and rigorously evaluated by both the FDA and the CDC’s Advisory Committee on Immunization Practices, and have been deemed safe for use once available.

 As with most vaccinations, there are certainly side-effects to be expected.
-While the Pfizer COVID vaccine is no different, the notion that more people will die from a vaccination than from the disease is alarmingly false.
+While the COVID-19 vaccine is no different, the notion that more people will die from a vaccination than from the disease is alarmingly false.
 Those who have received the vaccine report common side effects lasting a few days after the second dose and typically including soreness at the injection site, tiredness, headache, muscle pain, chills, joint pain, and mild fever.
 As this is a concern of many, the CDC has even created the V-Safe program to promote widespread communication sharing about side-effects after vaccination.

 The American Society for Reproductive Medicine has reaffirmed its position that “COVID-19 vaccination is recommended for women who are contemplating pregnancy or who are pregnant in order to minimize risks to themselves and their pregnancy.”
-In their latest vaccine briefing report, ASRM points out that in the randomized blinded Pfizer-BioNTech trial, a similar number of women conceived after receiving the vaccine as those who received the placebo.
+In a recent vaccine briefing report, ASRM points out that in the randomized blinded Pfizer-BioNTech trial, a similar number of women conceived after receiving the vaccine as those who received the placebo.
 They also share the following reassuring explanation for those who are trying to become pregnant, or who may be newly pregnant:

 The CDC has made it clear that the U.S. Vaccine safety system works, and that the many monitors and federal participants will continue to rely on trustworthy science, evidence-based clinical trials, and advanced and developing monitoring systems to make sure that any vaccine made available is safe.
 Further, the global response to this need and sheer volume of data from various clinical trials around the world means that we are gaining a better understanding of ways to minimize or more clearly define any expected side-effects every day.
 Though this is all excellent news, it remains critical to stay informed and connected to trustworthy sources of information throughout the pandemic.
 Axia Women’s Health is dedicated to remaining that source for our patients, and your providers welcome any concerns or questions you may have about your unique situation.